10 Best Kubernetes Monitoring Tools in 2024

 Datadog

-You can get Datadog for free, with a limitation to 5 hosts (1 node = 1 host).
+You can get Datadog for free, with a limitation of 5 hosts (1 node = 1 host).
 Bear in mind that this plan is heavily limited.
 For advanced features, you need to subscribe to their premium plans starting at around 15 dollars per Host per month.

-Main Benefits of Datadog:
+Main benefits of Datadog:

 • An expensive but powerful solution